magomarto/Georunner/README.md

 # Georunner

 ## Description
-Georunner is an IP geolocation tool designed to provide accurate location data based on IP addresses.
-This project is currently under construction...
+Georunner is an simple IP geolocation tool designed to provide accurate location data based on IP addresses.

 API provided by http://ip-api.com/